psychemedia/storytelling-notes/and-the-girl-played-on.md

 And she looked at him.

-"It is a him, I assume?
-Would you give anything for him, even if it were for just one night, and one day?"
+And he looked at her.
+And: "It is a him, I assume, that's upset you?
+Would you give anything for him, even if it were for just one year, and one day?"

+Without a pause, she nodded.

+"And even it were for just one day, and one night?"

-She paused... nodded.
-Looked down to the ground.
-The boots beneath his dark green coat looked... rather unusual.
-Cloven, almost.
+She looked down to the ground.

+The boots he wore beneath his dark green coat looked... rather unusual.
+Cloven footed, almost.
 She raised her head, looked back at the man, stared right back at him.
 Determined.

 "Anything."

-"Then I *can* help you", and the devil, for who else could it be, and he smiled back at here.
-"But first, you will need to do something for me".
+"Then maybe I *can* help you", and the devil, for who else could it be, and he smiled right back at here.
+"But first, you will need to do something... *for me*".

 And she nodded.